allure-framework/allure-ruby/allure-ruby-commons/README.md

 Allure.configuration
 ```

-### Allure environment
+### Allure execution environment

-It is possible to set up custom allure environment which will be used to prefix test case names.
+It is possible to set up custom allure environment which will be used as custom parameter `environment` in every test case.
 This is useful if you run same tests on different environments and generate single report.
 This way different runs are not put as retry.
 Environment can be configured in following ways:

 * via `ALLURE_ENVIRONMENT` environment variable
 * via `configure` method